vvksdatta/capabilityTool/README.md

    * The URL of Redmine server and API access-key will further be used in the configuration file ([config.yml](https://github.com/vvksdatta/capabilityTool/blob/master/config.yml)) for the Web application.

 **4.** **Maven**
    * [Install build automation tool Maven](https://www.baeldung.com/install-maven-on-windows-linux-mac) and update the system variables.
-Here is an [example for Windows](https://www.mkyong.com/maven/how-to-install-maven-in-windows/) and [an example for Linux](https://www.vultr.com/docs/how-to-install-apache-maven-on-ubuntu-16-04).
+Here is an [example for Windows](https://www.mkyong.com/maven/how-to-install-maven-in-windows/).

 **5.** **Chrome or  Fire-Fox Web browser**